Collective decisions under uncertainty: efficiency, ex-ante fairness, and normalization: Relative fair aggregation rules

 \end{definition}

-The relative fair aggregation rule written as \eqref{eq:def_relfair} can be interpreted as an evaluation rule of a social planner who has in mind a set $\mathcal{M}$ of multiple weights over the individuals.
+The relative fair aggregation rule written as \eqref{eq:def_relfair} can be interpreted as the evaluation rule of a social planner who has in mind a set $\mathcal{M}$ of multiple weight vectors.
 The social planner evaluates each act as follows: First, to provide a natural means of interpersonal comparison, the planner normalizes each individual's utility level to the 0--1 interval.
-For each weight $\mu\in \mathcal{M}$, the planner then computes the weighted sum of the normalized utility levels.
-Finally, by assigning higher weights to relatively disadvantaged individuals, the planner chooses the minimum weighted sum as the evaluation of that act.
+For each weight vector $\mu\in \mathcal{M}$, the planner then computes the weighted sum of the normalized utility levels.
+Finally, the planner chooses the minimum weighted sum as the evaluation of that act, which is attained by assigning higher weights to relatively disadvantaged individuals.